johnfairh/swift-evolution/proposals/0304-structured-concurrency.md

 struct TaskGroup<ChildTaskResult: Sendable> {
   // No public initializers
 }

+/// A group of tasks, each of which produces a result of type `TaskResult`.
+/// Tasks spawned by a throwing task group may be throwing themselfes. struct ThrowingTaskGroup<ChildTaskResult: Sendable> {
+  // No public initializers
+}
 ```

 `TaskGroup` has no public initializers; instead, an instance of `TaskGroup` is passed in to the `body` function of `withTaskGroup`.
 This instance should not be copied out of the `body` function, because doing so can break the child task structure.